Geoff Reeves and Colleagues Publish Study on Red Aurora in the Magnetosphere

 Geoff Reeves, a senior scientist at Los Alamos National Laboratory and the New Mexico Consortium, has recently published a paper titled, Multi-Event Analysis of Plasma and Field Variations in Source of Stable Auroral Red (SAR) Arcs in Inner Magnetosphere During Non-Storm-Time Substorms, in the Journal of Geophysical Research: Space Physics.

-In this study, the scientists report on three SAR arc events.
-They examine the events using ground-based all‐sky cameras and inner magnetospheric satellites (Arase and Radiation Belt Storm Probes).
-For the first time, they measured the three possible activation mechanisms to a SAR arc event.
-They did this by using the data for full‐energy‐range plasma and electromagnetic wave data obtained by the satellites.
+In this study, Reeves and his colleagues examined three SAR arc events using ground-based all-sky cameras and satellite observations from Arase and the Radiation Belt Storm Probes.
+For the first time, the team was able to evaluate three possible activation mechanisms for SAR arc formation using full-energy-range plasma and electromagnetic wave data.

 Read the entire article at: